Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 3: Positive School Culture

-Strategy's Expected Result/Impact: increased student growth and achievement
+Strategy's Expected Result/Impact: Increased student growth and achievement; fewer students struggling to maintain grades

 Lever 1: Strong School Leadership and Planning, Lever 2: Strategic Staffing, Lever 5: Effective Instruction